pinobatch/hello-world/Xubuntu_setup.md

     chmod +x ~/.local/bin/famitracker

-Some software, such as NO$SNS, doesn't play nice with PulseAudio in Wine 3.6, giving an error like this followed by a crash:
+Some software, such as No$sns, doesn't play nice with PulseAudio in Wine 3.6, giving an error like this followed by a crash:

     Assertion 'pa_sample_spec_valid(spec)' failed at pulse/sample.c:67,